MicrosoftDocs/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 02/26/2024
+ms.date: 06/4/2024
 ---

 # Set up Program Summary for Viva Glint Employee Lifecycle programs

 Employee Lifecycle programs measure the employee experience during key moments in the employee journey.
 They allow organizations to get a holistic understanding of the employee experience from beginning to end via automated survey invitations to new hires and exiting employees.

-Employee Lifecycle programs are considered "trigger events" because they use the hire or termination date to automatically be sent.
+Employee Lifecycle programs are considered "trigger events" because they use the hire or termination date to automatically send.

 ## Recommended cadence for Employee Lifecycle surveys